Project

 This needs some more thought, and probably a recursive drink or two.

-RE: Question about passing a Javascript object or XDM map as the context item to the XPath.evaluate function and then using ?prop to access a property - Added by Michael Kay about 7 years ago
+RE: Question about passing a Javascript object or XDM map as the context item to the XPath.evaluate function and then using ?prop to access a property - Added by Michael Kay over 7 years ago

 Round-tripping conversions between two data models that aren't isomorphic is never going to work, so we can give up on that as an objective.